- Definition of a First-Year Domestic Applicant

 The required counselor recommendation and two teacher recommendations provide the Admission Committee with all the information we need to make an informed admission decision.
 However, if someone has unique and personal knowledge about an applicant's accomplishments or talents, the applicant may have that individual submit a supplemental recommendation.
 For example, this could include an employer, supervisor, coach, mentor, or another teacher.
 Supplemental recommendations must include the applicant’s full name, date of birth, or applicant ID and should be submitted through the application platform or to email@example.com.

 We recommend an interview for first-year applicants, though they are optional and not guaranteed.
 Interviews are a great way to demonstrate interest in Rice and an excellent opportunity to showcase academic and personal successes while learning more about the campus experience.
 An inability to schedule an interview will not negatively impact your application.

-Due to Covid-19, all interviews for the 2020 - 2021 application cycle will be conducted virtually through platforms such as Zoom, Skype, etc. A trained alumnus or current Rice University senior will virtually meet with you to learn more about your accomplishments and academic interests and to answer your questions about studying at Rice.
+Due to Covid-19, all interviews for the 2020 - 2021 application cycle will be conducted virtually.
+A trained alumnus or current Rice University senior will virtually meet with you to learn more about your accomplishments and academic interests and to answer your questions about studying at Rice.

-A limited amount of interviews with current Rice University seniors will be available beginning in mid-August through our campus visit website.
+A limited number of interviews with current Rice University seniors will be available beginning in late August through our campus visit website.
 You do not need to have submitted your admission application to schedule an interview with a current senior, but interview slots are on a first-come, first-served basis.
 Please follow the deadlines below when scheduling an interview with a current senior.